ORGANIZATION, OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 On March 23, 2020, the Company filed a Definitive 14C providing notice that the Board of Directors has recommended, and that holders of a majority of the voting power of the Company’s outstanding stock voted, to approve the following.

 The above actions taken by the Company’s stockholders became effective on or about May 21, 2020.
 The effective dates of the above actions were June 5, 2020 and April 20, 2020, respectively, and the actual reverse stock split ratio was 1-for-33.26.
-All share and per share amounts have been adjusted in these consolidated financial statements to reflect the effect of the reverse stock split.
+All share and per amounts have been adjusted in the financial statements to reflect the effect of the reverse stock split.

 Basis of Presentation

-In management’s opinion, the unaudited condensed consolidated financial statements reflect all adjustments (including reclassifications and normal recurring adjustments) necessary to present fairly the financial position as of March 31, 2021 and December 31, 2020, and results of operations and cash flows for the three month periods ended March 31, 2021 and 2020.
+In management’s opinion, the unaudited condensed consolidated financial statements reflect all adjustments (including reclassifications and normal recurring adjustments) necessary to present fairly the financial position as of September 30, 2020 and December 31, 2019, and results of operations for the three month and nine month periods ended September 30, 2020 and 2019.

 Principles of Consolidation